jfcloutier/karma_system/ontology.md

 ## Action

-> Changes to and by the **being** that cause changes to the being's **umwelt** or changes the being's relations with it
+> Changes to and by the **being** that cause changes to the being's **umwelt** or changes the being's relations to it

 ## Feelings

-> Changes to the **innenwelt** that stand for measuring the being's precariousness.
-Feelings of low precariousness are good feelings.
+> Changes to the **innenwelt** that stand for measuring the being's precariousness

+Feelings of low precariousness are good feelings

 ## Experiences